Investing term

 The classic balanced portfolio: 60% global equities, 40% investment-grade bonds.

-The 60/40 portfolio puts 60% in stocks for growth and 40% in high-quality bonds for stability, and rebalances back to that mix periodically.
-For decades it was the default "balanced" portfolio because the two halves often zig and zag at different times — bonds historically cushioning the stretches when stocks fall.
+The 60/40 portfolio puts 60% in stocks for growth and 40% in high-quality bonds for stability, rebalancing back to that mix periodically.
+For decades it was the default 'balanced' portfolio, because the two halves often zig and zag at different times — bonds historically cushioning the stretches when stocks fall.

 For example